rackerlabs/technical-blog/_posts/2020-02-26-topics-in-the-google-cloud-professional-data-engineer-certification-exam.md

 **BigTable**

 - Schema design, such as when to use tall and narrow tables or short and wide ones
-- Things cause slow performance and how to optimize performance
+- Schema that might cause slow performance and how to optimize performance
 - When to use hard disk drive (HDD)
 - How to switch between HDD and solid-state drive (SSD)